pietroppeter/nimib/README.md

 why do you need a logo when you have emojis?

-no particular meaning about the whale apart the fact that I like the emoji and this project is something I have been [chasing](https://en.wikipedia.org/wiki/Captain_Ahab) for a while and I expect to be chasing it indefinitely.
+no particular meaning about the whale apart the fact that I like the emoji and this project is something I have been [chasing](https://en.wikipedia.org/wiki/Captain_Ahab) for a while
+(and I expect to be chasing it indefinitely).

-also googling `nimib whale` you might learn about [Skeleton Coast](https://en.wikipedia.org/wiki/Skeleton_Coast) which is definitely a plus.
+also googling `nimib whale` you might discover the existence of a cool place: [Skeleton Coast](https://en.wikipedia.org/wiki/Skeleton_Coast).

 ### why the emojis?